fishyEve/cookieChat/README.md

       - Prompt user to enter nickname, if unique, recieve 'READY' from server and allow entry into chat, if not unique, recieve 'RETRY' from server and prompt again, keep doing so until nickname is unique (Eve) - 7 hours
       - take input in an infinite loop and send the input to the server, these are the messages (Eve) - 15 hours
       - Read a message from the server, that is the message sent from a different client (Eve) - 16 hours
       - Use signal handler to break out of the infinite loop on CTRL-C, then send the client a message indicating they're leaving the chat and send the server a 'BYE' message indicating a client is disconnecting (Eve) - 10 hours
+      - Client debugging (Kenneth & Eve & Estella) - 16 hours